 Asbestos Cough and Emotional Effects

 A persistent cough is a difficult symptom of mesothelioma, and patients can feel frustrated, anxious and even depressed because of the problem.
 If you have mesothelioma and cough, try talking to your doctors and nurses about how to reduce your cough and the social and emotional effects that accompany it:

 - Daily tasks: Coughing regularly makes it hard to bathe, cook or do chores around the home.
 It can make sleeping very challenging, which leads to extreme fatigue.
 Constant coughing can also cause severe chest pain for mesothelioma patients.

 - Social anxiety: A chronic cough may make you uncomfortable in social situations.
 You may feel embarrassed and coughing and not go out in public, such as restaurants, movie theaters, and grocery stores.
 Also, a fear of coughing in public can make it hard to enjoy hobbies and activities you once enjoyed.
 Talking on the phone and in-person can become difficult as coughing makes it hard to talk.
 This can isolate you from your friends and loved ones.

 - Mesothelioma reminder: A regular cough can make you more aware of your disease and cause fear and anxiety.
 It can also make others aware of your cancer, which may upset you if you want your diagnosis to be kept private.

-If you have been diagnosed with mesothelioma and are dealing with a cough and other cancer symptoms, you may be entitled to mesothelioma compensation.
+If you have been diagnosed with mesothelioma or are dealing with a cough related to asbestos exposure, you may be entitled to significant compensation.
 If a company is found liable for exposing you to asbestos on the job, you can receive damages including medical costs, lost earnings, pain and suffering and loss of consortium.
 Please contact us for a no-obligation legal consultation.